 All assignments are due at the beginning of each class and will be accepted only if you are present in class.
-Late homework will not be accepted.
-The lowest score will be "dropped" when calculating final grades.
+Late homework will be accepted for up to 1 week after the due date but with an automatic deduction of 3 points.
+Extraordinary circumstances will be considered on a case-by-case basis.

 Solutions for each assignment will be posted in the Modules link for each chapter after they have been graded.
-The solutions can also be found under "Quick Links" on the Canvas Home Page.
+The solutions can also be found under "Solutions" from the "Quick Links" on the Canvas Home Page.